 I have given up on using dish gloves because I find they always spring leaks too soon.
 And I’m actually rather proud of my somewhat rough hands—I have worked hard to get them.
-If you want to protect your hands, we have tried this brand of plastic-free, 100 percent latex gloves lined with cotton.
+If you want to protect your hands, we have tried this brand of plastic-free, 100 percent latex gloves.
+The website says they are home compostable.

 Life Without Plastic carries many of these plastic-free cleaning tools and others I haven’t listed above.